Ellie Reeves

-Eleanor Claire Reeves (born 11 December 1980) is a British politician who has served as Member of Parliament (MP) for Lewisham West and Penge since 2017.
-A member of the Labour Party, she was Shadow Solicitor General for England and Wales from April 2020 to December 2021.
-She has been Shadow Minister for Prisons and Probation since 2021.
+Eleanor Claire Reeves (born 11 December 1980) is a British barrister and politician who has served as Solicitor General for England and Wales since September 2025.
+A member of the Labour Party, she has served as the Member of Parliament for Lewisham West and East Dulwich, formerly Lewisham West and Penge, since 2017.
+She is the younger sister of Chancellor of the Exchequer Rachel Reeves.

+Reeves previously served as Shadow Solicitor General from April 2020 to December 2021, Shadow Minister for Prisons and Probation from 2021 to 2023, and as both Minister without Portfolio and as the Chair of the Labour Party from July 2024 until September 2025.

-Early life and career
+Early life

-Ellie Reeves was born in Lewisham, the daughter of teachers, Graham and Sally Reeves, and the sister of fellow Labour MP, Rachel Reeves.
+Eleanor Reeves was born on 11 December 1980 in Lewisham, the daughter of teachers Graham and Sally Reeves.
+Her older sister, Rachel, is the Labour MP for Leeds West and Pudsey and the Chancellor of the Exchequer under Prime Minister Keir Starmer.

 Reeves grew up in Sydenham and was educated at Adamsrill Primary School and Cator Park Secondary School.
-She has a bachelor's degree in law from St Catherine's College, Oxford.
+She then studied law at St Catherine's College, Oxford, graduating with a bachelor's degree.

-Before entering Parliament, Reeves worked as an employment law barrister representing trade unions.

 Political career

 Reeves joined the Labour Party at 15, chaired the Oxford University Labour Club in 2001 and was National Chair of Labour Students from 2002 to 2003.

 In 2006, she was first elected as a constituency party representative on Labour's National Executive Committee (NEC), supported by Progress and Labour First.
 Reeves was returned to the governing body in subsequent elections, and served as Vice-Chair from 2015 to 2016, until she was defeated by Momentum in 2016.
 She later served as vice-chair of the London Labour Party.